 Clara Lipson, Founder & Executive Director

-Ms. Lipson’s professional career includes 25 years of banking, financial services and international development.
-She designed and managed programs that launched credit rating agencies, collateral registries, enterprise reform, and microfinance.
-Spanning the public, private and nonprofit sectors, Ms. Lipson has worked in Central and Eastern Europe, Asia, Africa and Latin America.
-She is currently on the Board of the Microfinance Club of New York, and formely on the Steering Committee of Women Advancing Microfinance (WAM)-NY and the Advisory Board of Pro Mujer International.
-She is the Founder of the new portal, AboutMicrofinance.com.
+Clara’s professional career includes 25 years of banking, financial services and international development.
+As a banker, Clara was responsible for corporate finance at an international bank.
+Migrating to international development, Clara designed and managed programs that launched credit rating agencies, collateral registries, enterprise reform, and microfinance in Central and Eastern Europe.
+Spanning the public, private and nonprofit sectors, Clara has also worked on projects in Asia, Africa and Latin America.
+She is currently a member of the Board of the Microfinance Club of New York, and formerly served on the Steering Committee of Women Advancing Microfinance (WAM)-NY and the Advisory Board of Pro Mujer International.
+She holds an MA from CUNY.
+Clara is the Founder of the new portal, AboutMicrofinance.com.

 Alicja K. Malecka, Senior Advisor

 Alicja is an international financial services expert with over 25 years experience in capital markets.
 She served as the President and CEO of the Polish & Slavic Federal Credit Union and a global consultant to Price Waterhouse, Deloitte, and USAID.
 As President and CEO of Pioneer First Polish Trust Co. she launched and managed the first mutual fund in Poland.
 For the past 10 years she has been a member of the Board of Directors of the Micro Fund, LLC and its successor the FMBank, one of the first microfinance institutions in Poland.
 Alicja is currently an associate member of the International Institute of Finance and principal of Malecka Capital Formations, Inc., an advisory firm.